alroychiang/Managing-Big-Data-with-MySQL/README.md

 Using Jupyter Labs, we use SQL library each time we generate a query.
 We connect to Dognition's Database with %sql mysql://studentuser:studentpw@mysqlserver/dognitiondb and start practising SHOW, DESCRIBE, SELECT, FROM and LIMIT clauses.

 ### Excercise 2
-In this excercise we begin WHERE, IN, NULL, LIKE, YEAR, MONTH clauses to..........
-Operators like -, +, <, = are introduced and practised.
+In this excercise we begin WHERE, IN, NULL, LIKE, YEAR, MONTH clauses.
+Additionally, operators like -, +, <, = are introduced and practised as well.

 ### Excercise 3
-Excercise 3 focuses on DISTINCT, ORDER BY, DESC, ASC, IS NOT, AND, REPLACE, TRIM,
+Excercise 3 focuses on DISTINCT, ORDER BY, DESC, ASC, IS NOT, AND, REPLACE, adn TRIM.
+This excercise helps us remove certain characters off values within our tables with TRIM and arrange our exclusive data with DISTINCT, DESC, ASC and ORDER BY.

+### Excercise 4
+For excercise 4 we touch on the COUNT function to identify the number of rows under a selected column.
+We also used SUM to identify null values.
+AVG, MIN, MAX, TIMESTAMPDIFF statistical functions are used to analyze certains columns in a table.

+### Excercise 5
+The GROUP BY clause is rigorously studied here where values under a selected column can be clustered together and sorted ascendingly or descendingly.

 ## Certificate